MennahMabrouk/Rheumatology/README.md

 1. **New Patient**: Allows users to input data for a new patient, including personal information, medical history, physical examination findings, diagnostic tests, and notes/comments.
 2. **Past Patient Reports**: Enables users to search for past patient records using either the patient ID or name.
 The application retrieves and displays relevant information for the selected patient.

+## Code Explanation

+### `streamlit_app.py`

+- **Database Connection**: The `connect_to_database` function establishes a connection to the MySQL database using the provided credentials.
+If an error occurs during the connection attempt, an error message is displayed.

+- **Custom CSS**: The `box_styles` variable defines custom CSS styles for styling boxes with different colors.

+- **Main Functionality**:
+  - The `main` function is the entry point of the Streamlit application.
+It sets up the application title and navigation menu.
+  - Depending on the selected page, either the `new_patient_page` or `past_patient_reports_page` function is called.

+- **New Patient Page**:
+  - The `new_patient_page` function handles the input of data for a new patient.
+It includes sections for patient information, medical history, physical examination findings, diagnostic tests, and notes/comments.
+  - Data input fields include text inputs, number inputs, select boxes, checkboxes, and multiselect boxes.
+  - Upon submission, the patient information is inserted into the database tables, and a success message is displayed.

+- **Past Patient Reports Page**:
+  - The `past_patient_reports_page` function allows users to search for past patient records based on patient ID or name.
+  - If a patient is found, relevant information is fetched from the database and displayed in colored boxes.

 ## Contributing